glenrobertson/glenrobertson.github.com/_posts/2013-01-13-how-to-host-a-blog-for-free-using-github-pages-and-jekyll.md

     markdown: rdiscount
     pygments: true

-It tells Jekyll to use rdiscount as the Markdown converted, and to use pygments for syntax highlighting.
+It tells Jekyll to use rdiscount as the Markdown converter, and to use pygments for syntax highlighting.

 #### Layouts
 The `_layouts` directory is a Jekyll convention.
 Any files in here contain HTML that you want to reuse across your pages.